OlegApanovich/import-products-from-gsheet-for-woo-importer/README.txt

 == Installation ==
 1. Upload the plugin folder to the ‘/wp-content/plugins/’ directory
 2. Activate the Woocommerce Import Products Google Sheet plugin through the ‘Plugins’ menu in WordPress
-3. Go to Woocommerce Import Products Google Sheet Settings menu to make main settings.
+3. Go to Woocommerce Import Products Google Sheet Settings menu to connect your Google sheet and woocommerce import.
 4. Full instruction about plugin options you can find on [our github plugin page](https://github.com/OlegApanovich/import-products-from-gsheet-for-woo-importer)

 == Frequently Asked Questions ==